-- Prepare, document, monitor and review the recovery component of the MEMP; - Report to the MEMP Committee on a quarterly basis; - Establish and maintain recovery service arrangements in preparation for an emergency; - Through council provide resources to support recovery activities and agencies as requested, including logistical to recovery agencies when required; - Ensure effective communication between stakeholders; and - In the event of an emergency requiring recovery, the recovery planning committee will convene to coordinate and plan recovery activities across the municipality.
+- Prepare, document, monitor and review the recovery component of the MEMP; - Report to the MEMP Committee twice a year; - Establish and maintain recovery service arrangements in preparation for an emergency; - Through council provide resources to support recovery activities and agencies as requested; - Ensure effective communication between stakeholders; and - In the event of an emergency requiring recovery, the recovery planning committee will convene to coordinate and plan recovery activities across the i art 5 Emergency.
+Kener Kecovery A Allangements City of Ballarat Ballarat MEMPlan Issue Date Review Due Version Municipal Emergency Management August 2019 August 2021 4.0 municipality.
 This includes establishing the post event community recovery action plan.

-5.6.2.2.
+5.6.4.
 Membership